[Analysis] EU strategy hopeful of Russia detente

 "China's development and integration into ... the world at large, will mark the rest of this century," it said.

 "Russia is trying to dismantle the EU in the short term.
 China's philosophy is different.
-It is seeking influence in Europe in the long term," an EU diplomat said.
+It is trying to build influence in Europe in the long term," an EU diplomat said.

-"They're of different timelines.
+"They're on different timelines.
 Russia is strong now, but becoming weaker.
-China is strong now and will be stronger tomorrow," he added.
+China is strong now and will be even stronger tomorrow," he added.

-Borrell's army
+Borrell's 'army'

 The paper, drafted by EU foreign-affairs chief Josep Borrell, proposed creating a 5,000-strong EU "rapid-deployment" force by 2025, to help prevent what he called Europe's "strategic shrinkage" in a draft preamble.

-This "land, air, and maritime" force would be formed by a coalition of "willing and able" EU states and be able "to operate in hostile, non-permissive environments, and high-intensity contexts", the draft Compass noted.
+This "land, air, and maritime" force would be formed by a coalition of "willing and able" EU states and could "operate in hostile, non-permissive environments, and high-intensity contexts", the draft Compass noted.

-It could be sent into the battlefield without unanimous EU-27 approval and be commanded by Borrell's military branch out of its building in Brussels, he also proposed.
+It could be sent into battle without unanimous EU-27 approval and be commanded by Borrell's military attachés out of their building in Brussels, he proposed.

-And it was just one aspect of wider EU defence integration, which included joint EU arms procurement and research in coming years, as detailed in a recent "masterplan" by his staff.
+And it was just one aspect of wider EU defence integration, which also included joint arms procurement and research, as detailed in a recent "masterplan" by his staff.

-Meanwhile, the friendly overtures on Russia reflected more the views of Berlin and Paris, who are keen to do business with Moscow, than Vilnius or Warsaw.
+Meanwhile, the friendly overtures on Russia echoed more the views of Berlin and Paris, who are keen to keep doing business with Moscow, than Vilnius or Warsaw.

 "The threat from Russia needs to be better reflected, e.g. [by mentioning] military threats and occupation, weaponising of energy supply, and hybrid actions," a diplomat from a central European country said of the draft Compass.

-Central European states were also opposed to giving up national vetoes on EU defence and have voiced concern that European "strategic autonomy" could compete with Nato.
+Central European states were also opposed to giving up national vetoes on EU defence and have voiced concern on competition with Nato.

 But EU "divisions over Russia policy should not be exaggerated.
 France and Germany have committed significant forces to the defence of Nato's eastern flank, and Germany commands the alliance's multinational battalion in Lithuania," Jamie Shea, a former senior Nato official, recently told EUobserver.

-And EU countries' intelligence services saw Russia the same way in a secret 'EU Threat Analysis' paper drawn up last November, which went into more depth on hybrid threats, including EU weak-spots on political subversion, an EU source said.
+And EU countries' intelligence services saw Russia the same way in a classified 'EU Threat Analysis' paper drawn up last November, which went into more depth on hybrid threats, including EU weak-spots on political subversion, an EU source said.

-"Most member states services contributed to this," the source said.
+"Most member states' services contributed to this," the source said.

+And Borrell's Compass highlighted a Nato-type mutual defence clause in the EU treaty.

+"Our strategic competitors should not question the EU's common resolve to respond to aggression and malicious activities against any one of our member states in accordance with Article 42(7) of the Treaty on European Union," it said.

-Meanwhile, it was widely understood that Nato and the US would continue to provide mutual defence against Russia, while the new EU force might intervene in local clashes only.
+But it was widely understood that Nato would continue to provide territorial defence against Russia, while any new EU force might intervene in local clashes only.

-"Nato has tended to fight as an entire alliance ...
+"Nato has tended to fight as an entire alliance.
 This means that Nato countries are not fighting on their own.
 If they get into trouble, they can count on ... fire support from other allies, particularly the US.
-This is not the case with EU battlegroups that would essentially deploy on their own," Shea said.
+This is not the case with EU battlegroups, which would essentially deploy on their own," Nato's Shea said.

 EU military ambitions needed to be "realistic", an EU diplomat noted.

-But even so it might be find to agree on what kind of fighting Borrell's 5,000 men might do.
+But even if they came together by 2025, it might be hard to agree what kind of fighting Borrell's 5,000 men might do.

-"There are fewer EU political divisions on how to handle crises in Africa, such as the Sahel, but would the EU be willing to use military force to stop a migration crisis [in the region]," another EU diplomat asked.
+"There are few EU divisions on how to handle crises in Africa, such as the Sahel, but would the EU be willing to use military force to stop a migration crisis?", another European diplomat asked.

-"Some countries would want an EU military to help to stabilise the Eastern Partnership [former Soviet] region, but are France and Germany ready for the EU to play this role?," he asked.
+"Some countries would want an EU military to help stabilise the Eastern Partnership [former Soviet] region, but are France and Germany ready for the EU to play such a role?", he said.